 The initiating party notifies the other parties in writing of their intention to withdraw or cancel.

 If an employment, contracting, or volunteer agreement ceases for any reasons, the employer, contracting, or volunteer organisation notifies Te Pūkenga promptly.
-In accordance with TEC rules, Te Pūkenga allows the ākonga time to find another job before cancelling the training agreement.
+In accordance with TEC rules, Te Pūkenga allows ākonga time to find another job before cancelling the training agreement.

-Refunds follow the terms, conditions, and timeframes specified by the relevant business division and set out in the training agreement.
+Refunds follow the terms, conditions, and timeframes set out in the training agreement.

 2C: Provider-based Learning Application for Ākonga nō Aotearoa

 This section is about the application process for ākonga nō Aotearoa (domestic learners) in provider-based study.
-For work-based learning, see 2B.
-For Ākonga nō tāwāhi, see 2F.
+For work-based learning, refer to 2B.
+For Ākonga nō tāwāhi, refer to 2F.

 Admission and Entry Requirements